Evaluation Process

 The Assessment Advisory Board

-The role of the Assessment Advisory Board is to study and review all preliminary nominations, and select between three to five nominations per category for the consideration of the High-Level Award Committee.
+The role of the Assessment Advisory Board is to study and review all accepted nominations and select a shortlist of nominations per category for the consideration of the High-Level Award Committee.

 The High-Level Award Committee

-The High-Level Award Committee are trusted to exercise their good judgment and select one prize winner for every category from the short list prepared by the Assessment Advisory Board.
+The High-Level Award Committee are entrusted with selecting one or two prize winners for each category from the shortlist prepared by the Assessment Advisory Board.

 Within the ethical framework put forth by the Code of Conduct, the committee members shall maintain the credibility and prestige of the award, and apply their authority with coherent understanding of the evaluation and selection criteria, which will be provided them through detailed guidance notes and briefings.